Security

 Toggles are off by default (all commands allowed).
 Enable them to restrict categories you don't want your agent using.

-Set a daily credit cap and a max session runtime.
-Once either limit is hit, OpenClaw pauses until the next day or until you raise it.
-You probably want both set unless you're actively testing.
+Set a max session runtime so a runaway agent can't loop forever.
+Once the limit is hit, OpenClaw pauses until you resume.
+Recommended unless you're actively testing.

 Change your model